Huangzizhou/DiffIPC-data/README.md

 # Usage

 The source code is integrated in the open-source library [PolyFEM](https://polyfem.github.io/).
-To reproduce examples in this repository, minor changes were made in the branch [diffIPC](https://github.com/polyfem/polyfem/tree/diffIPC) to support specific features.
 See [PolyFEM Documentation](https://polyfem.github.io/polyfem/index.html) for compilation of PolyFEM and its JSON interface.

 ## Environment